 Electric fuel pump ($20.00 and up)

-to supply power to the power panel or computerized charger – the best ones use gel cells to prevent acid leaks.
-I use to use a common motor cycle battery, but they would always sulphate and never last more than a couple of years.
-The hobby specific gel battery I have now (the exact same one I link to) has been going strong for 5 years and is half the weight – they are the only way to go and are inexpensive.($25.00)
+You need a fairly substantial 12VDC battery to supply power to the power panel or computerized charger – the best ones use gel cells to prevent acid leaks.
+I used to use a common motor cycle battery, but they would always sulphate and never last more than a couple of years.
+The hobby specific gel battery I use now generally last at least 5 years (assuming you take care of them and keep them in a fully charged state).

-Glow plug driver cord to power your glow plug from the power panel - don't get a cheap one, they vibrate off and are very frustrating.
-Good ones stay on the glow plug and will last for years. ($6.00 - $15.00)
+Glow plug driver cord or "glow driver" to power your glow plug.
+Don't get a cheap one, they vibrate off and are very frustrating.
+Good ones stay on the glow plug and will last for years. ($6.00 - $30.00)

 Computerized battery charger that runs on 12 VDC to charge electric RC helicopter or airplane